 Feel free to send feedback to mashematician [at] gmail dot com.

-An Open Trip Planner install loaded with transit data from SEPTA and NJ Transit, For the Greater Good (and also trip planning and transit accessibility analysis).
+An Open Trip Planner install loaded with transit data from SEPTA, NJ Transit, PATCO, Delaware First State, PATH, and NYC MTA, For the Greater Good (and also trip planning and transit accessibility analysis).
 Open Trip Planner can also route walking and bicycling trips.

 A LocalWiki for Philadelphia.